-Let’s start with discussing the more ‘old-fashioned’ approach.
-You have an idea for an app, so you start designing it with many different features.
+Let's start with discussing the more ‘old-fashioned' approach.
+You have a business idea for a web app, so you start designing it with many different features.
 In the end, you get a big system with a lot of interconnected pieces.
 Obviously, it would take many months to develop such software.

 However, what happens if:

 One of your assumptions about the market and users was wrong?